JCordara/competitive-parking-simulator/README.md

 - Street lamps, other lighting props

 ### Jeff
-- Add "spectator mode" text to round over thing
+- (DONE) Add "spectator mode" text to round over thing
-- Move music slider to options menu
+- (DONE) Move music slider to options menu
-- Add a check to see if the vehicle is flipped when parking
+- (DONE) Add a check to see if the vehicle is flipped when parking
 - Fix shadow map camera during the menu
 - Fix options menu (crashes in debug?)
 - Put in those things to make sure that they look correctly just in the implementation the lights I'm talking about